Hargreaves Lansdown vs AJ Bell: what’s the difference?

 - Providing a wide selection of investment options.

-- Offering tools and services to help investors.
+- Offering tools and services to help investors with their investment strategy.

-- Enabling investors to actively manage their portfolios.
+- Enabling investors to actively manage their portfolios, so they're in control.

 - Developing long term relationships with clients.